 During his time at NYU, where he studied Music Theory & Composition, Weiss wrote music for films and various ensembles.
 His High Fascination work also continued there, and he eventually discovered a group of musicians to join him.
 Four more albums were released during Weiss’ time in college, before the musical style soon shifted to a more Americana-driven approach, or “Power Pop-icana” as Weiss likes to call it.
 High Fascination ultimately folded to make way for a new project, as a brand new circle of friends and musicians emerged — Andrew Weiss and Friends was born in 2016.

-The band has stayed busy since their debut album The Honeymoon Suite was released in 2018 with six more LPs, three EPs, and ten standalone singles.
-They have sold out multiple shows at famed Long Island venue My Father's Place and have performed alongside Counting Crows and Rob Thomas at The Outlaw Roadshow Festival.
-In recent years, Andrew Weiss and Friends were highlights at the 2025 ListenUp!
-Music & Arts Festival, the 2024 Great South Bay Festival, the 2022 Underwater Sunshine Festival, the 2021 Mondo Festival, and in 2023, 2024, and 2025 they headlined the MLB Washington Nationals’ Grateful Dead Night to sold out crowds of thousands.
+The band has stayed busy since their debut album The Honeymoon Suite was released in 2018 with seven more LPs, three EPs, one compilation album celebrating 10 years of the band’s existence, and ten standalone singles.
+They have sold out multiple shows at famed Long Island venues My Father's Place and Stephen Talkhouse and have performed alongside Counting Crows and Rob Thomas at The Outlaw Roadshow Festival.
+In recent years, Andrew Weiss and Friends performed at the Underwater Sunshine Festival, the Mondo Festival, and in 2023, 2024, 2025, and 2026 they headlined the MLB Washington Nationals’ Grateful Dead Night to sold out crowds of thousands.
 Their 2024 performance at Nationals Park was praised on air by the legendary Tony Kornheiser of ESPN’s PTI fame.

 The band's moniker honors music’s essential pairing with camaraderie (something we could all use more of these days).
 Shindig!
 Magazine observed, “It’s clear that Weiss doesn’t do anything by halves.
 Big, clever tunes.
 There’s poetic tilted Americana, booming pop and anthemic road rock.
 Sometimes it tilts towards the psychedelic.
 It’s all rather impressive.”
 Weiss’s astute observations on love, life, and happiness — and how those things may have shifted in recent years — are vital reminders that music is, at the end of the day, a healing agent for us all.